 - Hearse, Obituary Listing, Death Certificate & More

 While there are certain steps you can take beforehand depending on your income, for many people buying burial insurance for parents is the easiest and most often the least expensive step.
-Proper burial insurance offers a low monthly premium which in turn provides the adequate funds needed to cover all funeral expenses.
+Proper burial insurance offers a low monthly premium, providing adequate funds to cover all funeral expenses.

-In most states, the burial insurance should be at least $10,000 to adequately cover all expenses.
+In most states, burial insurance should be at least $10,000 to adequately cover all expenses.

 Can I Buy Burial Insurance for My Elderly Parents?

-Yes you can buy burial insurance for parents.
+Yes, you can buy burial insurance for your parents.
 Compare the rate with us by clicking here.

-In fact, a significant part of the life insurance industry is geared towards covering the funeral expense of loved ones who pass away.
-There are specific types of burial insurance that will cover all the funeral expenses.
+In fact, a significant part of the life insurance industry is geared toward covering the funeral expense of loved ones who pass away.
+Specific types of burial insurance will cover all the funeral expenses.

-However, unlike life insurance for example in which the parents may bequeath their children as beneficiaries, burial insurance is geared towards the simply the cost of the funeral expenses.
+However, unlike life insurance, for example, in which the parents may bequeath their children as beneficiaries, burial insurance is geared towards simply the cost of the funeral expenses.
 The types of life insurance policies that parents may purchase to make their children beneficiaries may include much larger sums that will provide a financial buffer or nest egg.

 Burial insurance is usually purchased for parents who are advancing in years and are typically retired on fixed incomes.
-However, while burial insurance is generally straightforward in nature, there are some subtleties that you will need to be aware of when trying to purchase a policy.
+However, while burial insurance is generally straightforward, there are some subtleties that you will need to be aware of when trying to purchase a policy.

 Choosing the Right Type of Burial Insurance for Parents:

-An affordable burial policy for parents comes in two basic varieties, the traditional policy and the graded benefit policy.
-The differences between each are notable and will need to be taken into account when buying the burial insurance.
+An affordable burial policy for parents comes in two basic varieties, the traditional policy, and the graded benefit policy.
+The differences between each are notable and must be considered when buying burial insurance.

 - First Year: 25%